Vjannu0711/AGED/README.md

 Before you run any of the routes after `/read`, you must run this command `curl localhost:5004/read -X POST` in order to read the data and load it into Redis database.
 You will get this message confirming that the data has been successfully gathered and loaded into Redis: `Data gathered`.
 You can then simply type `curl localhost:5004/<route>` to run any of the routes listed above.

+*Important Note*
+You can view the list of available fields to obtain information from here at this link and by clicking "View More": https://www.kaggle.com/datasets/pralabhpoudel/world-energy-consumption

 ## Description of Outputs:

 Input: `curl localhost:5004/countries/Italy/2005`